xymon-monitoring/problem-solving/README.md

     - Try to order by priority or importance
   - Recurrent work to do: create specific issues, refine issues, create issue, delete closed issues (list), consolidate information
 - Github issues have an history: (click on "edited" at the top) to revert a mistake
+- The repo is the tool (and is dedicated only for that)